ojousima/helsinkihacklab-deep-verilog/README.md

 #helsinkihacklab-deep-verilog
 Exercises from Helsinki Hacklab dEEP/Verilog course.
-This course uses CPLD development board developed by Kremmen, source files can be
+This course uses CPLD development board developed by [Kremmen](https://github.com/theKremmen), source files can be found [here](https://github.com/HelsinkiHacklab/CPLD_protoboard_1)

-Some of the original files can be found at [JKN0's repository](https://github.com/JKN0)
+Some of the original software files can be found at [JKN0's repository](https://github.com/JKN0)

 ##Setting up the environment
 Install XLINX ISE Webpack as per instructions [HERE] (./SETUP.md)